Betting on horse racing: United States

-In the United States, the states with the largest pools are California, New York, Kentucky, Florida, Maryland and Illinois in no particular order.

-Betting on horse racing in the United States varies from state to state.
-By the late 19th century over 300 tracks were in operation in the country but those opposed to gambling caused the banning of bookmakers and horse racing at the beginning of the next century.
-In 1908 pari-mutuel (tote) betting was introduced, helping the industry to prosper and that has continued to be the case to the present day.
+In the United States, betting on horse racing in the United States varies from state to state.
+The states with the largest pools include California, New York, Kentucky, Florida, Maryland and Illinois.
+By the late 19th century over 300 tracks were in operation in the country, but those opposed to gambling caused the banning of bookmakers and horse racing at the beginning of the next century.
+In 1908 pari-mutuel (tote) betting was introduced, helping the industry prosper, which continues to the present day.
 Pari-mutuel betting is currently legal in 32 US states.
 Due to new legislation, horse race betting in the US could change significantly in the near future.
-The legal market handle on horse racing in the United States in 2018 was $11.26 billion while experts predict the illegal sports betting market could be anywhere from $100 billion to $150 billion annually.
+The legal market handle on horse racing in the United States in 2018 was $11.26 billion, in contrast to expert predictions of the illegal sports betting market being anywhere from $100 billion to $150 billion annually.

 Kentucky Derby

-Run on the first Saturday in May the most famous horse race in the United States, the Kentucky Derby, takes place at Churchill Downs and is known as ‘The Run For The Roses.’
-The one mile two furlong contest dates back to 1875. $149.9 million was wagered on the race in 2019, beating the previous record amount of $139.2 set 12 months earlier. $24.6 million of that total was gambled online.
+The Kentucky Derby is the most famous horse race in the United States.
+Known as ‘The Run For The Roses’, it is held on the first Saturday in May at Churchill Downs in Louisville, Kentucky.
+The one mile two furlong contest dates back to 1875.
+A total of $149.9 million was wagered on the race in 2019, beating the previous record of $139.2 set the previous year.
+About one-sixth, $24.6 million of the 2019 total, was gambled online.

 Hong Kong

-Hong Kong generates the largest horse racing revenue in the world and is home to some of the largest horse betting circles including the Hong Kong Jockey Club founded in 1884.
-In 2009, Hong Kong generated an average US$12.7 million in gambling turnover per race 6 times larger than its closest rival France at US$2 million while the United States only generated $250,000.
-Betting on horse racing is ingrained in local culture and is seen as an investment.
+Hong Kong generates the largest horse racing revenue in the world, and is home to some of the largest horse betting circles, including the Hong Kong Jockey Club.
+In 2009, Hong Kong generated an average US$12.7 million in gambling turnover per race - 6 times larger than its closest rival (France, at US$2 million), while the United States, which holds far more races, only generated $250,000.
+Betting on horse racing is ingrained in local culture, and is seen by some as an investment.

-During the 2014–2015 racing season the Hong Kong Jockey Club gained per race about HK$138.8 million (US$17.86 million), which is more than any other track worldwide.
+The Hong Kong Jockey Club, founded in 1884, gained more per race during the 2014–2015 racing season (about HK$138.8 million (US$17.86 million)) than any other track worldwide.
 The revenue the club generate from various wagers makes it the largest taxpayer for the government.
-Hong Kong Jockey Club broke its own record during the 2016–2017 season with a turnover of HK$216.5 billion and paid the government HK$21.7 billion in duty and profits tax, an all-time high.
+Hong Kong Jockey Club broke its own record during the 2016–2017 season, with a turnover of HK$216.5 billion, and paid the government HK$21.7 billion in duty and profits tax, an all-time high.